Javascript is not enabled.

 Find marketing and development director jobs

 In some cases, higher level positions such as directors of marketing and development are less likely to be cut when employers make decisions about layoffs.
-Heading into 2023, these positions look particularly “recession-proof,” given how tough these positions already are to fill.
+With hiring slowing down, these positions look particularly “recession-proof,” given how tough these positions already can be to fill.

 Work & Jobs